-A feis (fesh) is the name for an Irish dance competition.
-OGQ is registered with An Coimisiun le Rince Gaelacha (CLRG) and therefore all of our dancers must compete with feisanna that are registered with the North American Feis Commission (NAFC) or CLRG.
+A feis (pronounced fesh) is the name for an Irish dance competition.
+OGQ is registered with An Coimisiun le Rince Gaelacha (CLRG), and therefore all of our dancers must compete with feiseanna that are registered with the North American Feis Commission (NAFC) or CLRG.

 Where can I find information on local feisanna?

 This website is for the NAFC and has all info and rules

 This is a great website but there is a small fee